Backpacking in Sikkim is a journey to a hidden land, an off the beaten path paradise known as a Shangri-La, which makes it perfect for an adventure,

 After another freezing night we woke up to glorious sunshine.
 Yes!

 Snow covered everything, Buddhist prayer flags flew everywhere, a river ran through the valley, mystical stupas cropped up all over, and there was even a hot spring.

 It should be noted that during the whole trip we didn’t come across any other traveller.
 Being in the middle of winter and so remote it was perfect for getting off the beaten path.

-There was so much snow up there that the vehicle could no longer move.
-It wasn’t that far from Tibet so that didn’t matter anyway.
+This part of Sikkim wasn’t that far from Tibet so that didn’t matter anyway.
 We were happy to get out, and unlike the day before with the storm, we had perfect weather to see everything.